mmondics/aiops-z/README.md

 17. **Click the Robot Shop Microservices Application hyperlink.**

     An application perspective represents a set of services and endpoints that are defined by a shared context and is declared using tags.
 For example, in this tutorial, the Robot Shop Microservices application perspective encompasses all services and endpoints that meet the tag `kubernetes-namespace=robot-shop`.
-Because all of our containerized microservices are running in an OpenShift namespace named `robot-shop`, they all appear in this application perspective.
-This is a very simple example of a tag, and it works because we only have one Kubernetes (OpenShift) cluster, so only one namespace named `robot-shop`.
-If we had another cluster with a namespace of the same name, we might want to add another tag to select the Kubernetes cluster's zone or name.

     Alongside the Robot Shop application running in OpenShift, there is a container running a Python application that generates load to each microservice.
 The metrics you see now in the application perspective are coming from that load generator.
 At the top of the page, you can see the total number of calls, the number of erroneous calls, and the mean latency for each call over the past hour.
-Based on the number of total calls, you can see that Instana is able to monitor an incredible amount of data in real time and provide actionable insights against it.
 Each chart can be interacted with in various ways.
 For example, the total calls graph can be filtered by return code.

 18. **Click to hide each return code other than `500`.**